brittonlaroche/realm/inventoryDemo/README.md

 Its a 5 step process to install the end to end Realm Inventory System Demo.
 The follow sections will walk us through each step in great detail.

 ## ![1](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/1b.png) Create an Atlas Cluster
 Our first step is to create an atlas cluster.
 In our example we wont be able to create a free tier cluster known as an M0.
 The reason is that Realm Sync requires MongoDB version 4.4 and it is not available on the free tier at this time (2020-06-30).
+Additionally we have more than 5 triggers in our demo.
+Realm sync by default will work on an M0 in the future.
+For now select an M2 through M10 to get started.
 Click the following link https://cloud.mongodb.com to sign up.
 Additional instructions on creating an Atlas cluster are available here: [Atlas getting started Guide](https://docs.atlas.mongodb.com/getting-started/)

 ## ![2](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/2b.png) Configure the RealmSync Project
 We will now import the realm sync project.